Forward–backward algorithm: Overview

 The forward and backward steps may also be called "forward message pass" and "backward message pass" - these terms are due to the message-passing used in general belief propagation approaches.
 At each single observation in the sequence, probabilities to be used for calculations at the next observation are computed.
 The smoothing step can be calculated simultaneously during the backward pass.
 This step allows the algorithm to take into account any past observations of output for computing more accurate results.

 The forward–backward algorithm can be used to find the most likely state for any point in time.
 It cannot, however, be used to find the most likely sequence of states (see Viterbi algorithm).

 Forward probabilities

-The following description will use matrices of probability values rather than probability distributions, although in general the forward-backward algorithm can be applied to continuous as well as discrete probability models.
+The following description will use matrices of probability values instead of probability distributions.
+However, it is important to note that the forward-backward algorithm can generally be applied to both continuous and discrete probability models.

 We transform the probability distributions related to a given hidden Markov model into matrix notation as follows.